bgarner88/bgarner88.github.io/_posts/2021-12-18-neural-dsp-archetpe-gojira-overview.md

 ![Pitch shift effects](\assets\img\gojira\pitch-shift.jpg)

-The Archetype Gojira comes with two ptich shifting effects.
+The Archetype Gojira comes with two pitch shifting effects.
 From left to right they are:
 1. Wow
 2. Oct